 In 1997 I upped and left the security of my native land to begin anew in The Bahamas, launching a web design company, and heading up the creative side of web development for a large number of blue chip of clients throughout the region.
-Over the next few years I became the proud father of a beautiful (and remarkably smart!) daughter.
-Along the way I added buckets of rescued dogs (Potcakes) to the mix.

 My journey into photography began in 2006, capturing moments of my daughter's life for posterity, and soon transitioned into a career as my work became seen around the island.

 I have had the honour of being chosen as wedding photographer for brides and grooms from around the world who have chosen The Bahamas as their wedding destination.

 My work has been featured in local exhibitions in The Bahamas, in print and online media around the world, and I have been contracted for commercial photography assignments for numerous business entities in the region.